caro46/Tetraploid_project/Assembly_meraculous.md

 ```
 Better than the `allpaths` assembly I previously obtained.
 The size is ~1/2 of the expected size but I think it is still promising since it was a preliminary run.

+For the `bubble_min_depth_cutoff`, used the auto-detection.
+Checking the `isotigs.depth.hist` and hist from jellyfish.
+It is the limit (depth with the lowest frequency between the 2 genomic peaks).
+For this run corresponds to ~23.
+From `meraculous_bubble/haplotigs.dmin.err`: `D-min cutoff picked at: 24`.
+I should probably rerun from the bubble step with a value of 23 (1st should wait the results from 61mer).

 ## Evaluating the run
 The script can be run at different steps in addition to the inspection of the intermediary files to check (`log`, `kha.png`, `mercount.png`, `.err`).
 ```